 As part of his pro bono practice, Christopher has drafted amicus curiae briefs in approximately 20 constitutional law cases before the U.S. Supreme Court (which has cited his work) and the federal courts of appeal.
 Outside of his legal practice, Christopher serves on the Board of Directors of Operation Sight, a non-profit that provides free cataract surgery and other services to those in need.

-Christopher was called to the Bar in England and Wales by the Honourable Society of the Middle Temple.
+Christopher was called to the Bar in England and Wales by the Honourable Society of the Middle Temple in 2008.